daemonswang/LessonAndLearn/README.md

 to stop then look back, some of are the in person experience and some of are the thoughts, hopefully it will do some benifits for the reader.

 # Education
-I majored in `software engineering`, for now still miss the university days (incl. wonderful food, beautiful age, passion, etc.), something want to highlight in order have a more bright future:
+I majored in `software engineering`, more than 10 year passed since graduate, for now still miss the university days (incl. wonderful food, beautiful age, passion, etc.), something want to highlight in order have a more bright future:

 ## Theory and practice are all important!!!
 Not one more over then another!!!
 Computer science is a very practical related major, there would be different approaches for the specific problem, which depends on the person,